arcomage/arcomage-hd/troubleshooting.md

 ❌ Very old browsers that [do not support ECMAScript 2015 (ES6)](https://caniuse.com/es6) or [WebP images](https://caniuse.com/webp) are also not supported.

 </details>

+## Mobile Support

+The game should function properly and maintain the correct layout on all modern mobile and tablet browsers.

+To ensure the correct layout, users should rotate their devices to landscape mode (where the screen's width is greater than its height).

+The minimum supported screen size is 480 × 320 pixels.
+Devices with a width (or height in landscape mode) smaller than 320 pixels may not display the game optimally.

 ## Performance